Table of Contents

 What is Gynecomastia?

-Gynecomastia is a condition in which increase average amounts of breast tissue form in males.
-This is caused by a unbalance hormone, lowered testosterone levels, puberty, medications, aging, illness, or environmental factors.
+Gynecomastia is a condition in which increased average amounts of breast tissue form in males.
+It is caused by an unbalanced hormone, lowered testosterone levels, puberty, medications, aging, illness, or environmental factors.

 This condition can take place in adolescents, newborns, and adult men.
 The symptoms of adolescent men commonly recover within a few years.
-Although the medical people divide it on the need of treating Gynecomastia, mild cases of Gynecomastia can be treated by wearing a compression man bra.
+Although the medical people divide it on the need to treat Gynecomastia, mild cases of Gynecomastia can be treated by wearing a compression man bra.
 While more severe cases require surgical reduction of the breasts.

-Although breasts don’t develop in men the way they do in women, all boys are born with small breast tissue.
+Although breasts don’t develop in men like in women, all boys are born with small breast tissue.
 Boys’ bodies make testosterone hormones that guide sexual growth during young adulthood.
 But when an older man’s body makes less testosterone, the balance of the two hormones changes.
 Sometimes a higher percentage of estrogen causes male breast tissue to swell.
-About half of immature boys and many two-thirds of men older than 50 will have this to some point.
+About half of immature boys and two-thirds of men older than 50 will have this.

 Symptoms of Gynecomastia

 The first and foremost sign of Gynecomastia may be a lump of fatty tissue under the nipple.
-Sometimes this lump is sore, and you think that you have breast cancer, which does occur in some men.
+Sometimes this lump is sore, and you think you have breast cancer, which occurs in some men.
 Gynecomastia is not necessarily a sign of cancer, but you should consult your doctor for some tests to confirm it.

 Swelling of the breasts is not evenly happened.
 You can also have breast tenderness.
 You should immediately consider your doctor if you feel that your breasts have swelling, are tender, and have any discharge from the nipple of breasts.